Cooperbuilt/blog-with-cms/content/posts/a-guide-to-tech-discoveries.md

 A tech discovery *ticket* should include:

 1. A time limit
    - This work should not go on forever.
 Start with a full engineering days as a baseline.
-Scope this down or up based on iteration and feedback.Well described user experience for all potential changes
+Scope this down or up based on iteration and feedback.
 2. Implementation details of current experience and new experience (if applicable)
    - URLs
    - Variations
    - A/B Tests
    - File names
    - Site locations (basket, search pages, etc)
+3. Well described user experience for all potential changes
-3. Expected deliverables:**
+4. Expected deliverables:**
     * What does your team need out of this discovery to be most effective.
 This could include:
        1. Tickets
        * Architecture documentation